 Onions are a useful addition to our diet used with garlic in vegetable based soups and casseroles.
 We like them when used with organic sage

-and breadcrumbs to make a tasty stuffing for poultry dishes, and we love their sweetness when used in a combo of suitable vegetables roasted with beef, lamb or pork.
+and breadcrumbs to make a tasty stuffing for poultry dishes, and we love their sweetness when used in combination with suitable vegetables roasted with beef, lamb or pork.

 Black aphids are the main pests attacking alliums in our garden.
 They appear as soon as the weather starts to warm in late winter/early spring.

-Onions keep well for up to 9 months if dried and hung in bunches in a dark dry place.
+Onions keep well for up to 9 months if dried and hung in bunches in a dry place in low light.

 Check out my blogpage

 which explains how I maintain productivity in my Ecobeds.
 It describes

 how soil is prepared prior to planting, the importance of rainwater in